Patayin sa Sindak si Barbara (1995 film): Production

+Patayin sa Sindak si Barbara is Jessie Lasaten's first musical score for Star Cinema, for which he would eventually become its resident composer.

 The majority of the visual effects used in the film were handled by Cinevideo Arts Philippines.
 Digital compositing was handled by Video Post.

 Restoration

 As part of the projects of the ABS-CBN Film Archives, the movie is one of the classic Filipino films that were digitally restored and remastered in HD.
 A special screening of the restored HD version of the film was held on April 6, 2016, at the UP Cine Adarna.

+When it was reuploaded in their Youtube channel in November 2025, any violent scenes including suicide and harsh language during the entire movie were cut and was later zoomed to cut off where Karen wields a kitchen knife to kill Maestra Beatriz and later attempts to kill Barbara while in Ruth's possession as well as Nick's noble sacrifice at the climax of the movie where both he and Ruth fall into the sea of flames below in an explosion was explicitly cut.
+Their main reasons of cutting the violent scenes from the movie is due to censorship.